Hacking the Esquire e-ink cover: a how-to

 As we mentioned in our earlier post on the Esquire e-ink cover, we have uncovered some additional details regarding the operation of this interesting e-ink evaluation board set.
 There are two eight-stage shift-and-store bus registers (HEF4094BT) that drive each of the two e-ink panels.
 The PIC12F629 controls the state of the HEF4094BT outputs: positive voltage, negative voltage, high impedance off, and shift register stage.

 Please download these datasheets for more information about these two ICs:

 You can also examine the content of the hex file that is programmed on the PIC12F629.
-You will need these products for reading the hex file:
+You will need these products to read the hex file:

-1. Solder the 6-pin header to jumper J1 on the E-Ink PCB.
+1. Solder the six-pin header to jumper J1 on the e-ink PCB.
 There are only five holes on the PCB for this header.
 Therefore, leave the extra sixth pin unsoldered off to the side of the PCB.

 2. Attach the male and female jumpers together.

 3. Insert five male jumpers into the ICSP connector on the PICkit 2 programmer.
-Route the female jumpers to the 6-pin J1 header on the E-Ink PCB.
+Route the female jumpers to the six-pin J1 header on the e-ink PCB.
 Use this chart for connecting the jumpers: